Aantrreksh/sql-query/sqlref/sql_reference.md

 | LONG_VERSION            | SHORT_VERSION           |
 |-------------------------|-------------------------|
 | 2017-08-16 10:38:07.304 | 2017-08-16 10:38:07.304 |
-{: caption="Table 32.
-Query result for example: equivalent interval expressions with YEAR and MONTH time units." caption-side="bottom"}
+{: caption="Query result for example: equivalent interval expressions with YEAR and MONTH time units." caption-side="bottom"}

 The following example demonstrates equivalent interval expressions, when you deal with `DAY`, `HOUR`, `MINUTE`, and `SECOND` time units.